 Related Reading: Empathy vs Sympathy: How to Raise an Empathetic Child

 6. Disassociating from affection

 Extensive periods of neglect can lead to a disconnect or disgust with emotional connection.
 If you find that your children become uncomfortable with you hugging them or praising them, then there may be a sense of neglect in their minds.
 If you find that they’re disassociating from you emotionally, then it is important to address that immediately.

 7. Lower self-esteem

 Children who have experienced extended emotional neglect can experience lower esteem, which can also impact their ability to feel joy in everyday life.
 They can find it harder to participate in class, establish boundaries, and be more open with other kids.
 Lower self-esteem can also impact their sense of wonder and make them more aloof in social situations.

 While we all have an innate fear of isolation and rejection, kids who are neglected may feel it at a higher intensity.
 This could impact their outlook towards life and taking advantage of opportunities.
 Your children can feel insecure when left alone and experience bouts of crying when they’re starting off school.

-Kids who experience emotional neglect over time can experience difficulties with focus and paying attention in school.
-It is important to identify this sign quickly and know if your unavailability is impacting their quality of life at school.
+Kids who experience emotional neglect over time can experience difficulties with focusing and paying attention in school.
+It is important to identify this sign quickly and know if your unavailability impacts their quality of life at school.
 You can also talk to their teachers to know how they behave in class.